valencik/mastersAPSC/documents/thesis/thesis.md

 Analysis is offered on the search queries which displays how many nuclides, authors, journals, and publication years the query involved.

 ## Proposed Improvements
-The primary function of the developed application is increased accessibility to exploration of the Nuclear Science References data.
+The primary function of the developed application is increasing accessibility to exploration of the Nuclear Science References data.
 This includes the authors documented, the entries recorded and keyworded, their links, and all available metadata for the nearly 120 years.
 The application makes use of a web interface to aid in increasing accessibility.
 All one needs in order to use the application is a modern web browser.